mkffl/mkffl.github.io/_posts/2021-09-18-Decisions-Part-2.markdown

 layout: post
 ---

-The [previous part]({{ site.baseurl }}{% link _posts/2021-09-18-Decisions-Part-1.markdown %}) introduced the Bayes decision rule as a preocedure to find the optimal threshold(s) that transforms a recognizer into a classifier.
-Optimal refers to the mininmum risk one would expect when deploying the classifier on a set of new observations.
+The [previous part]({{ site.baseurl }}{% link _posts/2021-09-18-Decisions-Part-1.markdown %}) introduced the Bayes decision rule as a preocedure to find the optimal threshold that transforms a recognizer into a classifier.
+Optimal refers to the mininmum expected risk when deploying the classifier on unseen data.
 The risk at every threshold $c$ was described as a function of $\text{Pmiss}$ and $\text{Pfa}$.

-The Receiving Operator Characteristics (ROC) packages these concepts up into one unique assessment framework.
-Thus, it provides the same capabilities as the CCD and LLR frameworks introduced earlier, but with a focus on error trade-offs rather than likelihood ratios, TBD
+The Receiving Operator Characteristics (ROC) combines these concepts and provides the same capabilities for threhsold selection as the CCD and LLR frameworks introduced earlier.
+However, it has a focus on error trade-offs rather than likelihood ratios, which becomes useful when comparing recognisers, as the next examples will show.

-## A. The ROC
+## A. The ROC curve

 The ROC curve slides through every possible cutoff point in descending order and plots the corresponding $(1-\text{Pmiss}, \text{Pfa})$ values at that cutoff.
 As a reminder, $\text{Pmiss}$ is the proportion of targets below the cutoff point, which is also the rate of false negatives, thus, $1-\text{Pmiss}$ is called true positive rate (tpr). $\text{Pfa}$ is the propotion of non-targets labeled as false positives, also called false positive rate (fpr).